Joey Logano wins at Phoenix to earn 2nd NASCAR championship

 His son skipped back down the track, waving the flag and holding his champion father’s hand.
 Logano had promised Hudson he’d win the championship.

-”I told him he was going to meet me out here when we won the race, and I couldn’t be a liar to my son,” said Logano, who also got to give Hudson a ride inside the No. 22 Ford to the championship stage.
+”We’ve had so many conversations over the last couple weeks before bedtime.
+First was `Daddy is going to get a pole, and he’s going to meet me out here and we’re going to win the race,’ and I couldn’t be a liar to my son,” Logano said.

+Logano then drove Hudson inside the No. 22 Ford to the championship stage.

 ”I always wanted to do that with Hudson.
-He’s such a little car guy, so it was a special moment to ride together.”
+He’s such a little car guy,” Logano said.

+Logano at 32 was the oldest driver in the championship four, as well as the only one who is married with children.
+The Next Gen equaled the competition this season and the Cup Series celebrated 19 different winners, including five first-timers and two drivers making their first appearance in the championship race.

+Even with the parity, Logano never doubted this would be his season.

 It is the third Cup championship for Penske, who won with Brad Keselowski in 2012 and Logano’s first title in 2018.
 Logano joined Kyle Busch as the only active drivers with multiple Cup titles.

+”Two championships in the same year, that’s what we’re here for,” Penske said. ”That’s the goal we have every year.”

-Logano won the pole and was never really challenged on Sunday as his Ford led 186 of the 312 laps, and was not the highest running title contender for only one lap.
+Logano won the pole and was never really challenged on Sunday as his Ford led 186 of the 312 laps, and he was not the highest running title contender for only one lap.
+He’s the first Ford driver to win two Cup titles since David Pearson in 1968 and 1969.

+It is the second Cup championship for crew chief Paul Wolfe, who won with Keselowski in 2012.

-Ross Chastain finished third in his championship race debut, and Christopher Bell was 10th.
+Ross Chastain finished third in his championship race debut, and Christopher Bell was 10th in his debut.
 Bell raced hours after Joe Gibbs Racing learned vice chairman Coy Gibbs, son of the Hall of Fame team owner, died in his sleep at 49.

 ”You wake up this morning and you’re racing for a championship, you’re happy, you’re elated, and then your world comes crashing down,” Bell said. ”Whenever you get news like that, it definitely puts it in perspective that there’s much more to this outside of racing.”